deity-io/falcon-platform-docs/docs/platform/release/full-changelog.md

 ## Falcon Platform 2.7.9 (2021-05-10)

-- Update lodash in all packages to 4.17.21 to fix security issues
+- Updated lodash in all packages to 4.17.21 to fix security issues

 ### Falcon Client

-- Replace node-sass-chokidar with node-sass and update webpack config to fix support for scss modules
+- Replaced node-sass-chokidar with node-sass and updated webpack config to fix support for scss modules

 ## Falcon Platform 2.7.8 (2021-04-30)

 ### Falcon Magento API

-- Fix url resolver so it doesn't pass query string parameters to Magento
+- Fixed url resolver so it doesn't pass query string parameters to Magento

 ## Falcon Platform 2.7.7 (2021-04-28)